 God's Children are not ignorant of the wiles of the devil.
 We know that he will always do his best to interfere with our decisions, but the indwelling Holy Spirit who guides and directs our lives is much more powerful than Satan (1 John 4:4).

 Recently, while visiting an elderly aunt, now beyond the age of 93, she played the piano.
 She still plays beautifully and only struck one wrong key.
-Yet, this one note had a distinctly different sound and stood out from all the rest; and so it is with the indwelling Holy Spirit.
+This one note had a distinctly different sound and stood out from all the rest, and so it is with the indwelling Holy Spirit.

-When the Spirit is of God it will have a ring of truth, and you will have peace within.
-This must have confirmation, which may come through another Christian, something you read, or a providential occurrence, something that could only have come from God.
+When the Spirit is of God, it will have a ring of truth, and you will have peace within.
+This must have confirmation, which may come from another Christian, something you read, or a providential occurrence, something that could only have come from God.

-Nevertheless, there are decisions one may be forced to make in a timely manner.
+Nevertheless, there are decisions one may be forced to make promptly.
 If you find yourself in such a situation, use such time as you have to pray and listen for the inner prompting of the Holy Spirit, then make your decision!
 It will be the best decision you could make under those circumstances.

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose" (Romans 8:28).

-Hold onto your faith, keep believing and praying; look for confirmation, and especially the inner peace from the Holy Spirit, and you will soon have great decision making skills.
+Hold onto your faith, keep believing and praying; look for confirmation, and especially the inner peace of the Holy Spirit, and you will soon have excellent decision-making skills.